aws-samples/shopfloor-connectivity/docs/core/certificate-configuration.md

 ---
 ### CertificateFile
-Pathname to pem or pkcs12 certificate file
+The CertificateFile property specifies the file system path to the certificate file, which can be in either PEM or PKCS12 format.
+This path indicates where the certificate is stored on the system and will be used to load the certificate for SSL/TLS operations.

 **Type**: String

 ---
 ### ExpirationWarningPeriod
-Period in days in which the adapter will generate a daily warning and metrics value before the client certificate expires.
+The ExpirationWarningPeriod property defines the number of days before a certificate's expiration when the adapter should start generating daily warnings and metrics.
+By default, it's set to 30 days, giving administrators time to take action before the certificate expires.
+Setting this value to 0 will disable the expiration warnings.
+This helps prevent unexpected certificate expiration issues by providing advance notification.

 **Type**: Integer